closup/process-xbrl/README.md

 # Process-XBRL
 Convert xlsx to xbrl

-To try it, downlaod the repo to a folder and then run:
+To try it, download the repo to a folder and then run:

 python xlsx2ixbrl.py --i ca_clayton_2022.xlsx --o ca_clayton_2022.html